 |You will spit in the tube and mail the kit back to Ancestry|

-Ancestry DNA has 7 million DNA samples in its database, 20 billion records and 90 million family trees.
+Ancestry DNA currently has over 14 million DNA samples in its database.
 DNA testing has become a game changer for those of us born and adopted in states that have sealed records and have lived their whole lives without any medical history.
 Now is the time to take a DNA test if you reside in a closed record state or, like me, have an unknown father.